strongstudio/strongstudio-website/kirby/bower_components/fullpage.js/README.md

 <script type="text/javascript" src="jquery.fullPage.js"></script>
 ```

+In order to prevent fullpage.js from creating the scrollbar in certain sections or slides use the class `fp-noscroll`.
+For example: `<div class="section fp-noscroll">`

 - `scrollOverflowOptions`: when using scrollOverflow:true fullpage.js will make use of a forked and modified version of [iScroll.js libary](https://github.com/cubiq/iscroll/).
 You can customize the scrolling behaviour by providing fullpage.js with the iScroll.js options you want to use.
 Check [its documentation](http://iscrolljs.com/) for more info.

 - `sectionSelector`: (default `.section`) Defines the jQuery selector used for the plugin sections.
-It might need to be changed sometimes to avoid problem with other plugins using the same selectors as fullpage.js..
+It might need to be changed sometimes to avoid problem with other plugins using the same selectors as fullpage.js.

 - `slideSelector`: (default `.slide`)  Defines the jQuery selector used for the plugin slides.
 It might need to be changed sometimes to avoid problem with other plugins using the same selectors as fullpage.js.

 - `responsiveWidth`: (default `0`)  A normal scroll (`autoScrolling:false`) will be used under the defined width in pixels.
 A class `fp-responsive` is added to the body tag in case the user wants to use it for his own responsive CSS.
 For example, if set to 900, whenever the browser's width is less than 900 the plugin will scroll like a normal site.

 - `responsiveHeight`: (default `0`)  A normal scroll (`autoScrolling:false`) will be used under the defined height in pixels.
 A class `fp-responsive` is added to the body tag in case the user wants to use it for his own responsive CSS.
 For example, if set to 900, whenever the browser's height is less than 900 the plugin will scroll like a normal site.

+- `responsiveSlides`: (default `false`) [Extension of fullpage.js](http://alvarotrigo.com/fullPage/extensions/).
+When set to `true` slides will be turned into vertical sections when responsive mode is fired. (by using the `responsiveWidth` or `responsiveHeight` options detailed above).
+Requires fullpage.js >= 2.8.5.

+- `lazyLoading`: (default `true`) Lazy loading is active by default which means it will lazy load any media element containing the attribute `data-src` as detailed in the [Lazy Loading docs](https://github.com/alvarotrigo/fullPage.js#lazy-loading) .
+If you want to use any other lazy loading library you can disable this fullpage.js feature.

 ## Methods
 You can see them in action [here](http://alvarotrigo.com/fullPage/examples/methods.html)